Home

 How It Works:

-• After the biodiesel has been produced, about 70% of the methanol left over will be found in the glycerin by-product.
-Boiling the methanol in a closed container and funneling it into a condenser can recover this portion.
+After the biodiesel has been produced, about 70% of the methanol left over will be found in the glycerin by-product.
+Boiling the methanol out of the glycerin within a closed container and funneling it into a condenser can recover this portion.

-• Recovered methanol can be used in the next batch of biodiesel but because it is not as pure as the original, a bit more will be needed and some extra catalyst as well.
+Recovered methanol can be used in the next batch of biodiesel but because it is not as pure as the original, a bit more will be needed (how to calculate purity is at bottom of page) and some extra catalyst as well.

-• Approximately 30% of the remnant methanol is in the un-washed biodiesel.
-It's my opinion that it takes too much energy and time to be worth reclaiming this portion.
-Just wash the biodiesel and dispose of the waste.
+Approximately 30% of the remnant methanol is in the un-washed biodiesel.
+It is generally agreed upon that it takes too much energy and time to be worth reclaiming this portion.
+Just wash the biodiesel and repurpose the waste.

 • Methanol boils at 148.5°F (64.7°C).